cocodev-harvard/cocodev.org/content/authors/yichen-li/_index.md

 user_groups:
   - Graduate Students
 ---
 I am interested in using methods from cognitive science, neuroscience, and computational modeling to understand the mechanisms behind common-sense reasoning, the underlying representations of abstract concepts, and the operations that build our compositional thoughts.
+My current project is to study what object representations people use for understanding intuitive physics.